AstarNetwork/astar-docs/docs/integrations/wallets/subwallet.md

 ## Overview

-SubWallet, Polkadot{.js} and Talisman extension allow DApp to connect with them by public their interaction in object `injectedWeb3` of window browser.
+SubWallet, Polkadot{.js}, and Talisman extensions allow dApps to connect to them via public interaction with the `injectedWeb3` object of the window browser.

 - SubWallet (public with properties `subwallet-js`)
 - Polkadot{.js} (public with properties `polkadot-js`)